GLP-1 tracker apps, an honest 2026 comparison

 Common questions

-- What's the best GLP-1 tracker app in 2026?
+- Which GLP-1 tracker app fits you in 2026?

 - Does Phaze track side effects?

-- What's the best app for Mounjaro?
+- Which app works well for Mounjaro?

 - Do I really need a GLP-1 app?